r2prof/DS-R-edX/README.md

-# Intro-DS
- Introduction to Data Science
+# Introduction to Data Science
+## Data Analysis and Prediction Algorithms with R

+### Rafael A. Irizarry